Ibrokhim7755/Classification_projects/README.md

 # Classification_projects!!

-Crop desease project that clasify healthy and unhealthy crops by deep learning model.
+Crop desease project that classify healthy and unhealthy crops by deep learning model.